ChewKeanHo/Template/Angular/README.md

 `baseHref` is used as the website base URL while `deployUrl` is for the asset-only base URL.

+> **DO NOT SEND IN ANY OF THEM VIA COMMAND ARGUMENTS**
+>
-**DO NOT SEND IN ANY OF THEM VIA COMMAND ARGUMENTS**.
-The workspace initialization is only sourcing from `angular.json` data file.
-Failure can cause unknown and time-consuming concequences.
+> The workspace initialization is only sourcing from `angular.json` data file.
+> Failure can cause unknown and time-consuming concequences.

 ## Site-Level Metadata

-You just need to edit `services/app/metadata.ts` data file that houses the site-level metadata.
-Each fields are documented with inline specifications.
+You just need to edit `services/app/Metadata.ts` data file that houses the site-level metadata.
+Each fields are documented with its inline specifications.